Spray Gun Cleaning: As Simple as 1, 2, 3!

 Cleaning kit brushes & lubricants (Be cautious about using metal needles shown to right of photo)

-a.
-Empty the cup and wipe the inside with a solvent-dampened rag.
-(Use the correct solvent: water for water-based finish; mineral spirits for oil-based; denatured alcohol for spirit-based).
+Use the correct solvent: water for water-based finish; mineral spirits for oil-based; denatured alcohol for spirit-base.

 Spraying water through gun (Note use of plastic jug that has a hole in it to help contain the water)